-Join Jim Heid for an in-depth discussion in this video Exploring the intersection of analog and digital, part of Getting Started in Photography.
+Join Jim Heid for an in-depth discussion in this video Exploring the intersection of analog and digital, part of Photography: First Steps.

 - One of the reasons we're living in a golden age of photography is because we not only have all the digital tools I've been talking about, we have the whole noble history of analog photography, too.
 And best of all, we have ways to combine the two.
 That can take a lot of different forms.
 One is photo restoration.
 Scanning vintage photos and then reversing the effects of time.
 Fixing scratches, fading, and other problems.
 There's also the world of colorizing, using Photoshop to add color to old black and white images.
 But where analog really gets interesting is when you shoot film for yourself.